Intelligent-Robot-Course/Homework/hw7/readme.md

 ## Overview
 You will be implementing a 2-Dimensional Kalman Filter for constant velocity model.
-Corresponding code skeltons are provided for you to implement the two filters.
-Also, the visulization of the filters are provided in the framework.
+Corresponding code skeltons are provided for you to implement the filter.
+Also, the visulization of the filter are provided in the framework.

 ## 2D Kalman Filter with Constant Velocity Model